weather-station-project/sensors-reader/README.md

 ## Composition
 * **WeatherStationSensorsReader** - Folder with the solution and its unit tests.
+* **.coveragerc** - File with configuration for the coverage tests, to skip virtual environment folders.
 * **Dockerfile** - Dockerfile to build the solution.
 Note that it is dockerized based on an ARMv6 Python image.
 * **docker-compose.yml** - Example of compose file to run the solution from a Docker host.
 Note that the container must be launched with privileged mode enabled to be allowed to read information from the ic2 component.
 * **Jenkins files** - Files with Jenkins pipelines, separating branches from master branch.
 They are using this [shared library](https://github.com/davidleonm/shared-library) project.